 The Government has committed to acquiring a total of 15 P-8A Poseidon aircraft.
 12 P-8A Maritime Patrol Aircraft have been approved for acquisition with an additional three aircraft subject to normal Government Defence acquisition approval processes, including the timeframe for delivery.

-The first aircraft will arrive in Canberra on 15 November 2016, with the remaining 11 aircraft to be delivered by March 2020.
+The first aircraft arrived in Canberra on 16 November 2016, with the remaining 11 aircraft to be delivered by March 2020.
 Initial Operational Capability (IOC) for the first eight P-8A's is scheduled for the period 2017 - 2020.

 Like the AP-3C Orions preceding them, the P-8A Poseidon’s will be based at RAAF Base Edinburgh.